Giancarlo Stanton Player Props: Yankees vs. Guardians

 - Stanton is hitting .278 with two doubles, three home runs and two walks.

-- Among qualifying hitters in MLB, his batting average ranks 86th, his on-base percentage ranks 120th, and he is 31st in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 84th in batting average, 119th in on-base percentage, and 32nd in slugging.

-- Stanton is batting .350 with one homer during his last outings and is riding a five-game hitting streak.
+- Stanton enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .350 with one homer.

-- Stanton has gotten a hit in eight of nine games this season (88.9%), with multiple hits twice.
+- In eight of nine games this year (88.9%), Stanton has reached safely via hit, and that includes multiple hits twice.

-- Looking at the nine games he has played this year, he's went deep in three of them (33.3%), and in 7.9% of his trips to the plate.
+- In 33.3% of his games this season, he has hit a home run, and 7.9% of his trips to the dish.

-- Stanton has driven in a run in six games this year (66.7%), including two games with multiple runs batted in.
+- Stanton has driven in a run in six games this season (66.7%), including two games with multiple runs batted in.

-- In five of nine games this year, he has scored, including multiple runs once.
+- He has scored at least once five times this season (55.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.